PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab13_Risk-Assessment_of_Disruptive_Technologies.md

 The lecture has been scheduled in your agenda but can also be attended by [clicking this link](https://teams.microsoft.com/l/meetup-join/19%3ameeting_MzlkYzZhMGYtNjA4Yy00MTY0LTg2YjktNDc0NWU0ZWY2MDZl%40thread.v2/0?context=%7b%22Tid%22%3a%220a33589b-0036-4fe8-a829-3ed0926af886%22%2c%22Oid%22%3a%225cef929d-ecf9-4fca-bf12-bc5ee065fc99%22%7d)!

-A video recording of the lecture can be found in [part 1](https://edubuas-my.sharepoint.com/:v:/g/personal/heijligers_b_buas_nl/ETEk-fhH_zJJqBQ-XZ9QyWsB0TlEU1r5bmjzLhT-eBoLTA) and [part 2](https://edubuas-my.sharepoint.com/:v:/g/personal/heijligers_b_buas_nl/ESoRMz-6ouNLstM1Sw0Har8BMUMsCnoBnSroOISwYMNQFA) after it was given and uploaded.
+A video recording of the lecture can be found in [part 1](https://edubuas-my.sharepoint.com/:v:/g/personal/heijligers_b_buas_nl/EdsDFEiIsuRHk5zJVi8brdYBEF90_qd0UBFqmXOfgBc9bg), [part 2](https://edubuas-my.sharepoint.com/:v:/g/personal/heijligers_b_buas_nl/ETEk-fhH_zJJqBQ-XZ9QyWsB0TlEU1r5bmjzLhT-eBoLTA), and [part 3](https://edubuas-my.sharepoint.com/:v:/g/personal/heijligers_b_buas_nl/ESoRMz-6ouNLstM1Sw0Har8BMUMsCnoBnSroOISwYMNQFA) after it was given and uploaded.

 ## 5) Introduction to Wireframe prototyping using Proto.io